4 Useful Competitive Analysis Metrics for Competitor Monitoring

 - What pricing strategy they are using;

-- How rapidly the prices of each competing brand are changing?– A stable price often shows a product to be successful and vice versa.
+- How rapidly are the prices of each competing brand changing?– A stable price often shows a product to be successful and vice versa.

 Base your pricing decisions on this context, such as choosing products that fit unsaturated segments.
-The image on the right shows the average selling price over time of waste bin products of competing brands.

 You may want your prices to be relatively close to your competition, as too high or low will affect sales.
 By always having your prices at rock-bottom prices, you’ll reduce your profit, and customers may perceive your product as low quality.

 Choose a pricing strategy that aligns with your brand and value proposition.
 Who are your competitors, and how do you want to be ‘seen’ against them?
 Who is your customer target group, and how much are they willing to pay?
 For instance, some customers value brand personality, convenience, or speed of shopping online more than the price.